qiyanjun/2025sp-GenAI-overview/25Projects.md

 ### Looking forward to your talks, demos and reports!

 ### Potential projects or project types: for example,
-- Build a dataset to evaluate a certain capability of LLMs / VLMs / agents
+- Build a novel dataset to evaluate a certain capability of LLMs / VLMs / agents
+- Build a GenAI application, like Prompt to Blogpost Creation
+- Build a GenAI application, GenAI-Powered audio editing
+- Build a GenAI guardrail, like GenAI generative content detetion
+- Build a GenAI guardrail, like misinforamtion / hallucination detection
 - Reproduce a GenAI paper
-- Build a GenAI application, like AI-Assisted Blogpost Creation
-- Build a GenAI guardrail, like GenAI generation detetion
-- Build a GenAI application, like misinforamtion / hallucination detection
-- Build a GenAI application, GenAI-Powered audio editing
 - Many many more!